 Embracing Our Identity in Christ

-I am a professional coach, but that wasn’t always the plan.
+I am a professional coach, and that is a big part of my identity, but that wasn’t always the plan.
 Originally I moved to Germany to be the European Director for NRB, to run youth camps and help grow this ministry.
 But the way God chose to use me to accomplishing this was different than I ever expected.

 One thing I’ve learned serving God over the last 16 years in Europe is that God’s plans for us really are beyond anything we ever hoped for or imagined!
 He has opened so many doors, and given me so many opportunities to glorify Him and love on people.